-So if you want to experience the agricultural way of life up close and personal, an option to consider is a farm stay.
+If you want to experience the agricultural way of life up close and personal, an option to consider is a farm stay.
 There are farm stays in just about every agricultural country worldwide including the U.S., Europe, Australia, Canada, New Zealand, Central and South America, Caribbean Islands, and more.

 As a guest, you will have the good fortune of getting acquainted with the locals and their culture–whether it be farming, ranching, growing grapes and making wine, growing fruits and vegetables, flowers, and more.
-Many are family oriented and welcome children–and depending on the type of farm stay, the kids may get the opportunity to participate in some of the operations, such as feeding the animals, or bottle feeding a lamb, brushing a horse, collecting eggs, picking fruits and vegetables, and much more.
+Many are family-oriented and welcome children–and depending on the type of farm stay.
+The kids may get the opportunity to participate in some of the operations, such as feeding the animals or bottle feeding a lamb, brushing a horse, collecting eggs, picking fruits and vegetables, and much more.
 Other farm stays cater more to adults.

 Photo of The Brown Horse Inn, Lake District, England- farming estate

 Here is what you can Expect at a Farm Stay: